 17. Methods To Handle Difficulty In Negotiation With A Sponsor/Stakeholder.

 Answer: A stakeholder plays an important role in business activities.
-He stands as the governing person in decision making.
-Stakeholders are representatives to decision maker’s group in the backdrop.
+He stands as the governing person in decision-making.
+Stakeholders are representatives of the decision maker’s group in the backdrop.
 It becomes difficult to negotiate with difficult stakeholders at times.
 A project manager must be having a convincing attitude to sublime the difficulties.
-Points that need to be kept in mind, they a holding an authorities position so don’t intend to fight, Negative emotions should be kept on bay, request remedies and accept as required, tactfully handle the situation keeping oneself honest in all endeavors, create an amicable atmosphere where negotiations can be done on a lighter note, While communicating there me confidence in way communication is held, etc.
+Points that need to be kept in mind, they a holding an authorities position so don’t intend to fight, Negative emotions should be kept on the bay, request remedies and accept as required, tactfully handle the situation keeping oneself honest in all endeavors, create an amicable atmosphere where negotiations can be done on a lighter note, While communicating there me confidence in the way communication is held, etc.

-No matter how the needs are registered, stakeholders are bound to accept terms of negotiation with the program manager if he is satisfied with honesty, take ownership, predictable and reliable, accountability and confident about his decisions.
+No matter how the needs are registered, stakeholders are bound to accept terms of negotiation with the program manager if he is satisfied with honesty, takes ownership, is predictable and reliable, accountable, and confident about his decisions.

 Prepare a stakeholder’s management plan.
 The key point of the plan should be communication.